Ar2Can: An Architect and an Artist Leveraging a Canvas for Multi-Human Generation

 \section{Conclusion}

 We presented Ar2Can, a two-stage framework that resolves identity preservation challenges in multi-human generation through explicit spatial decomposition.
 Our Architect generates layouts while the Artist renders photorealistic images.
 This design prevents the identity merging and swapping failures that plague end-to-end methods.
 By utilizing mostly synthetic data, and no real multi-human images, we demonstrate how Ar2Can achieves state-of-the-art performance on MultiHuman-Testbench.
 It substantially outperforms both proprietary and open-source baselines across all metrics.
 The modular architecture supports multiple Architect designs, efficient token sharing reduces computation, and our hybrid training approach eliminates the need for large-scale multi-human datasets.
-Our future work includes extending Ar2Can to cover fine-grained expression control over generated faces, and also expand to larger group sizes.